python-sprints/python-sprints.github.io/pandas/guide/_sources/pandas_setup.rst.txt

    **Windows users**: run the next commands with Git Bash started at the cloned pandas folder.

+Before creating a branch, make sure that you fetched the latest master version of the upstream pandas repository.
+You can do this with:

+    | ``git checkout master``
+    | ``git pull upstream master --ff-only``

-You can create a git branch running:
+Then, you can create a new git branch running:
     | ``git checkout -b <new_branch_name>``

 The branch name should be descriptive of the feature you will work on.
 For